Mlaiel/iacherie/docs/development/README.md

 1. **Using VSCode**:
    - Set breakpoints in your code
-   - Press F5 or use "Debug Ainflue API" configuration
+   - Press F5 or use "Debug IA Chérie API" configuration
    - The debugger will start and stop at breakpoints

 2. **Using command line**: